 - 3.1 At the end of 2014/15 the Directorate had a surplus on accumulated balances of £(1.738)m, which was carried forward to 2015/16.
-This was a result of the successful management of budget pressures and additional income generation in the last three years. - 3.2 The remaining balance on the EGEI Directorate Reserve after the forecast outturn for 2015/16, future known commitments and re-phasing of projects is £(0.368)m (table below).
+This was a result of the successful management of budget pressures and additional income generation in the last three years. - 3.2 The remaining balance on the EGEI Directorate Reserve after the forecast outturn for 2015/16, future known commitments and re-phasing of projects is £(0.530)m (table below).
 The EGEI Reserve will be utilised on initiatives to generate future savings and income generation to support service provision within the on-going revenue budget constraints.
-In addition, the opportunity has been taken to accelerate the resolution of some one-off issues (e.g. stock write offs) prior to the commencement of One Trafford partnership.
 The reserve may also be required for other one-off budget pressures arising during the year.

 Utilisation of Carry forward Reserve 2015/16 (£000's)

 EGEI Surplus balance brought forward at 1 April 2015 (1,738)

-Commitments 1,861
+Commitments 1,766

-Period 8 forecast outturn (favourable) (491)
+Period 9 forecast outturn (favourable) (558)

-Balance after known commitments (368)
+Balance after known commitments (530)